sunnieguo/learngit/readme.txt

-git is a version control system. git is a free software.
+step1:  git is a version control system.
+step2:  git is a  software .£¡
+hello
+hi